ddproxy/chess-masters/README.md

-# chess-masters
-a javascript built chess game
+# A Javascript Chess Game

+For my Q1 project I decidedto make a two player chess game with full validation of moves.

+Stretch Goals: To be able to play a computer that recognizes famous games situations and makes the best move.